walterdejong/synctool/doc/chapter4.md

   optional; when omitted, synctool assumes the nodename can be found in DNS.
   Note that synctool nodenames need not be same as DNS names.

-  > synctool-client uses the `socket.getfqdn()` function to determine the
-  > fully qualified name of the host.
-If synctool-client is confused about
-  > the hostname or nodename, you should really fix your DNS or `/etc/hosts`
+  > The synctool master tells the clients what node they are.
-  > file.
-We running synctool-client in stand-alone mode, you can pass
+  > When running synctool-client in stand-alone mode, the client tries to
-  > `--nodename` to tell it what node it is.
+  > figure out by itself what node it is running on.
+If it fails to determine
+  > the nodename, you may pass option `--nodename` to force it.

   The optional `rsync:no` specifier may be used to tell synctool not to sync the repository to the target node.
 This is only convenient when